-This was originally posted on Mark Avery’s website.
+This blog was first posted on Business Green.

-This blog was first published by Business Green.
+This blog was first posted on Business Green.